 Right Before Your Closing Date

 Your lender is legally required to provide you with a Closing Disclosure three days before you are scheduled to close on your home.
-The Closing Disclosure provides the same information included in your Loan Estimate, including Loan Terms, Projected Payments, and Costs at Closing.
+The Closing Disclosure provides the same information included in your Loan Estimate, including Loan Terms and Projected Payments.

 Additionally, it will provide a more detailed breakdown of the following: